fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-addons.md

 Congratulations !

-You have successfully set up Icinga2 modules.
+You have successfully set up your first Icinga2 module.